bas-rustenburg/ace-presentation/ace.rst

 .. figure:: images/extinction_mirg.png
   :width: 400px

-From the lambert beer law:
+From the Lambert-Beer law:
   .. figure:: images/colored_extinction.png
     :width: 150px

 where A is absorbance, c is concentration and l is the pathlength

 ----